X

-Here’s what every older adult needs to know about the true aging-in-place costs versus the cost of senior living at a CCRC, with special consideration for health care, home maintenance, and overall quality of life.
+Let’s look at what really goes into the cost of aging-in-place versus the cost of senior living at a CCRC, and how each impacts your wallet, your wellbeing, and your future peace of mind.
 Understanding these can help you avoid major financial mistakes in your golden years.

 Home Maintenance: The Endless To-Do List That Never Retires